ZhiQiu-Kinsey/AppleLivePhotoConvert/LivePhotoConvert/README.en.md

 ## Introduction

-This program is designed to convert Apple device Live Photos into a dynamic photo format that can be recognized by Xiaomi phones.
-Apple's Live Photos cannot be directly used on Xiaomi phones because they handle dynamic photos differently.
+This program is designed to convert iPhone Live Photos into a dynamic photo format that can be recognized by Xiaomi phones. iPhone Live Photos cannot be directly used on Xiaomi phones because they handle dynamic photos differently.
 This program merges the photo and video files and adds necessary metadata to ensure that the resulting dynamic photos are correctly identified and displayed in Xiaomi's gallery.

 ## Usage